-Steve and his brother Gary founded The Law Firm of Pajcic & Pajcic in 1974 with a goal of making a difference on our community.
-Through public service, his philanthropic donations and a commitment to seek justice for his clients, Steve has accomplished that goal and much more.
+Steve and his brother Gary founded The Law Firm of Pajcic & Pajcic in 1974 with the goal of making a difference in our community.
+Through public service, philanthropic donations and a commitment to seek justice for his clients, Steve has accomplished that goal and much more.

-Steve developed the idea and was the prime sponsor of the constitutional amendment increasing the Homestead exemption in Florida to $25,000.
-After losing a tight race for Governor, Steve retired from politics but remains active today supporting other candidates.
+Steve developed the idea for, and was the prime sponsor of, the constitutional amendment increasing the Homestead exemption in Florida to $25,000.
+After losing a tight race for Governor, Steve retired from politics, but he remains active today supporting other candidates.
 He and his brother spearheaded the campaign of Nat Glover who was elected as the first African-American Sheriff in Jacksonville history.

 Steve enjoys biking to work each day as well as fishing and kayaking.
 He and his wife Anne also love spending time with their granddaughter.

 Steve is also known for his tremendous generosity.
-Steve and Gary established a $1 million dollar endowment to pay the full college tuition of any graduate of their high school alma mater, Paxon High, if they were accepted and enrolled at the University of North Florida.
+Steve and Gary established a $1 million endowment to pay the full college tuition of certain graduates of their high school alma mater, Paxon High, who are accepted, enrolled and qualify for financial aid at the University of North Florida.
 To this day, almost 100 students have benefited from this opportunity.
-Other contributions include $1 million dollar donation to boost education at five inner-city elementary schools, $2 million dollar donation to Edward Waters College and most recently a fund was established to help staff Jacksonville’s parks over the summer so young people would have a safe place to play.
+Other contributions include a $1 million donation to boost education at five inner-city elementary schools, a $2 million donation to Edward Waters College and most recently a fund established to help staff Jacksonville’s parks over the summer so young people would have a safe place to play.

 Steve graduated magna cum laude from Princeton University where he played on the basketball team.
 Steve graduated with honors from Harvard Law School.

-Stephen J. Pajcic III, born Jacksonville, Florida; admitted to bar 1972, Florida; 1974, U.S. District Court, Middle District of Florida.
+Stephen J. Pajcic III, born in Jacksonville, Florida; admitted to the bar 1972, Florida; 1974, U.S. District Court, Middle District of Florida.